gopi487krishna/proposal-gsoc-2020/README.md

 This is because boost::lexical cast internally uses streams for handling custom types ( Its specification for custom types does require that and  streams from their nature have a significant amount of overhead.) , Also boost::lexical cast provides a lot features that are not of our use but carry significant overhead for even simple types such as int.

 Also we are always trying to convert string to some type which literally means we are trying to parse a values.
 For this boost provides a special purpose library for writing parsers called boost::spirit::qi and one of the functions in this library is called parse which takes linear time ( 0 overhead ) for processing numeric values.
-Being barebones in nature this is the fastest in town with performance order of magnitudes higher than the lexical cast.
+Being barebones in nature this is the fastest in town with considerable performance difference over lexical cast.

-Here is the benchmark re)
+**Strict Conformance to the FITS standard**
+At